mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

   structure so the site can be generated.
 The project remains in the "experimental" phase.

+* Cactus ([source code](https://github.com/koenbok/Cactus/)) uses the Django templating engine that was originally built with front-end designers in mind.
+It works with both Python 2.x and 3.x.

 ### Static site generator resources
 * [The Long Road to Building a Static Blog with Pelican](http://www.notionsandnotes.org/tech/web-development/pelican-static-blog-setup.html)